Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

 Smashing a piggy bank
 ---------------------

-Now that you can insert CCD into a piggy bank, you are only left to define how to smash one.
+Now that you can insert CCD into a piggy bank, you only need to define how to smash one.
-Remember, you only want the owner of the piggy bank (smart contract instance) to be able to call this and only if the piggy bank has not already been smashed.
+Remember, you only want the owner of the piggy bank (smart contract instance) to be able to smash it and only if it isn't already smashed.
 It should set its state to be smashed and transfer all of its CCD to the owner.

 Again you use the |receive|_ macro to define the smash function: